abhishektiwari/operational-excellence-primer/README.md

         - all details of an incident
         - every action on debugging and mitigation

-5. Root Cause
+5. Root Cause Analaysis
     - 5 Whys - cause and effect
     - Fishbone diagram

-6. Organizational Learning
+6. Optimize Organizational Learning
     - Creating, retaining, and transferring knowledge within an organization
     - Every problem as an opportunity to build a better organization response
     - Sharing and transparency